meng-ucalgary/seng-637-assignment-2/Assignment2-ReportTemplate.md

 ## Difficulties, challenges, and lessons learned

-One of the hardest challenges is to agree on the scope as well as what values for the parameters as well as how many variations of these parameters should be tested on as different people have different opinions as to how it should be done.

-In the end, after many thorough discussions, we have devised a set of input partitions that we believe, as a team, will effectively test the methods without overburdening the team.
+1. One of the challenges was to agree on the scope of testing.
+We used equivalence class partitions and boundary value testing to devise our input parameters to make sure we cover most possible test cases in a structured way without overburdening the team by explosive number of test cases.

+2. Another challenge was to decide the setup parameters for the instance variables that would ultimately be used by all the test cases.
+This was overcome by thorough discussions on the setup parameters that would be ideal and would cover requirements for the maximum number of test cases for a given class.

-Another difficulty encounter is that there were some confusion that stems from the failed messages from the DataUtilities test using jMock.
-After some troubleshooting, it was found that we need the Hamcrest external jar (not the given one) in order to get the tests to work.
+3. Finally a difficulty that we encountered was related to runtime errors in the test cases developed for `DataUtilities`.
+After some troubleshooting, it was found that a library was missing.
+We had to download `hamcrest-2.2.jar` from external source and include it in the classpath in order to get the tests to work.

+   The lesson learned from this was to not rely solely on what's given.
+We should visit the official website or mvncentral of the library that we are using to make sure all its dependencies are included too.

 ## Comments and feedback